ikstream/dalec/Readme.md

   - Machine Info
   - Vendor ID
   - Core and Thread count
-- Number of network interfaces
+- Kernel version

 ### -n | --network
 - collects number of DHCP leases
+- Number of network interfaces

 ### -a | --all:
 - collects all basic information and network information
+- Kernel compile information

 ## Usage